anoma/taiga/book/src/notes.md

 }
 ```
 #### The application data
-Note's `value_base` encodes the type of the note.
-The value base is derived from the application-specific data such as application VP, and some note-type-related details (e.g. for NFTs it would be the NFT description).
-As value base is the same for all notes of the same type, it should only include fairly long-term data, and the ephemeral data goes into `app_data_dynamic`.
-That field can contain input parameters for VP circuits, sub-VPs, and other data provided by the app.
+Notes contain quite a lot of data provided by the application the notes belong to.
+Part of that data is more long-term (e.g. the application VP) and used to derive the note's `value_base`, while
+the other part is more contextual (e.g. the input parameters for the application VP) and is stored in `app_data_dynamic`.
+In general, all data that is not used to derive the value base is stored in the `app_data_dynamic`.

-#### Note values & dummy notes
+#### Note values
-For traditional applications like cryptocurrencies value field carries the traditional meaning e.g. USDC note of value 5 is equivalent to 5 dollars, but for more abstract applications the value field might change its meaning or loose it whatsoever.
+For more traditional applications like cryptocurrencies the `value` field carries the natural meaning
+e.g. a USDC note of value 5 is equivalent to 5 dollars, but for more abstract applications the value field might change its meaning or even loose it.
-However, no matter that meaning the application gives to the value, value field is still used to check the transaction balance (learn more in the exec model desc)
+However, no matter what meaning the application gives to the value, Taiga isn't aware of that and uses the `value` field of notes to check the transaction balance.

-Dummy notes are a sort of placeholders that don't a
+#### Dummy notes
-ctually contain meaningful for the ledger data but look like real notes.
-In some systems such as Zcash, dummy notes are identified by their values - zero value note is considered dummy.
-However, this isn't true for Taiga.
-As Taiga generalizes the idea of a note, zero-value notes can still be important, so in Taiga we mark dummy notes by not checking the merkle path for them. `is_merkle_checked` flag marks if the note is dummy or not.
+Some notes in Taiga can be dummy, meaning that unlike "normal" notes, the merkle path isn't checked for them (indicated by the `is_merkle_checked` flag),
+but they can have arbitrary value and are stored in the commitment tree, just like "normal".

+Being a dummy note and having zero value are two independent concepts in Taiga, unlike some other systems.
+Zero value notes aren't necessarily dummy, dummy notes can have non-zero value.

-#### Who spends the notes?
+#### Who owns the notes?

-Each note contains a field `nk_com` encoding the nullifier key (nk) of the note's owner.
-Notes don't have explicit owners, but are rather linked to the owner via the nullifier key.
+Each note contains a field `nk_com` encoding the nullifier key `nk` of the note's owner.
 Whoever knows the nullifier key, can compute the note's nullifier and spend the note.
-The note doesn't contain the nullifier key itself, but only a commitment to it, which hides the key value (so it isn't enough to look at the note's content to be able to spend it).
+The field `nk_com` doesn't actually contain the nullifier key itself, but a commitment to it,
+which hides the key value (so it isn't enough to look at the decrypted note to be able to spend it).